Discovering the Beauty of Rosy Barbs: Care and Keeping

 How many rosy barbs should be kept together?

-Rosy barbs (Puntius conchonius) are social and shoaling fish, meaning they prefer to be kept in groups rather than being solitary.
-For these fish to display their natural behaviors and reduce stress, it is recommended to keep them in groups of at least 6 individuals or more.
+Rosy barbs (Puntius conchonius) are social and shoaling fish, meaning they thrive when kept in groups rather than alone.
+To encourage their natural behaviors and minimize stress, it is recommended to keep them in groups of at least six individuals or more.
+In the wild, rosy barbs exhibit complex social structures within their shoals, often establishing hierarchies based on size and coloration.
+Larger, more vibrant males often dominate the group, which can influence breeding success and overall health.

 Tank size